Optimal Stopping under Model Ambiguity: a Time-Consistent Equilibrium Approach: Introduction

 In this paper, we extend the framework of \cite{HZ17-continuous} to account for the $\alpha$-maxmin objective \eqref{fucnal'}.
 Equilibrium stopping policies are characterized as fixed-points of an operator $\Theta$, defined in \eqref{opertheta} below.
 The central question is whether equilibria can be found via fixed-point iterations.
 We take up a strong formulation of model ambiguity, where the drift and volatility coefficients of a one-dimensional diffusion $X$ are only assumed to satisfy certain Lipschitz and linear growth conditions, and are otherwise unknown.
 As shown in Lemmas~\ref{lem:rc} and \ref{lem:regular}, the resulting collection of priors $\cP$ is relatively compact and $X$ is a regular diffusion under any $\P\in\cP$.
 The regularity of $X$ immediately yields the convergence of any fixed-point iteration; see Proposition~\ref{limitstopping}.
 To show that the limit of a fixed-point iteration is indeed an equilibrium, appropriate convergence of stopping times and the values at stopping, uniform in $\P\in\cP$, is required.
 Such uniform convergence is carefully established in Lemma~\ref{lem:in capacity}, relying crucially on both the relative compactness of $\cP$ and the regularity of $X$.
 All this leads to Theorem~\ref{thm:main}, the main result of this paper: {\it every} equilibrium can be found via a fixed-point iteration.

 Our framework, in particular, sheds new light on real options valuation.
-The essence of real options valuation is the use of risk-neutral pricing techniques to evaluate the right, but not the obligation, to undertake certain capital investment project.
-By nature, real options valuation may suffer model ambiguity {\it more} severely than pricing a typical financial option: as the underlying asset of a real option is mostly neither tradable nor fully observable, finding a risk-neutral measure relies largely on an agent's estimate.
-This often leads to a collection of plausible risk-neutral measures and a corresponding interval of plausible values of a real option.
+The essence of real options valuation is the use of financial pricing techniques to evaluate the right, but not the obligation, to undertake certain capital investment project.
+By nature, real options valuation may suffer model ambiguity {\it more} severely than pricing a typical financial option: as the underlying asset of a real option is mostly neither tradable nor fully observable, determining its dynamics relies largely on an agent's estimate.
+This often leads to an interval of plausible values of a real option.
 By incorporating the $\alpha$-maxmin preference, the multiple plausible values turns into a single one, i.e., the convex combination of the least and the best values, as in \eqref{fucnal'}.
 This facilitates decisions making: one compares this single value and the value of immediate stopping, to decide whether a project should be postponed or initiated.
 While the involved stopping problem is now time-inconsistent, the methodology we develop comes into play to locate (time-consistent) equilibrium strategies.

-In particular, in the uncertain volatility model introduced by \cite{ALP95} and \cite{Lyons95}, when the payoff function of a real option is of the put option type, we provide complete characterizations of not only {\it all} the equilibrium strategies, but also the {\it best} one among them; see Proposition~\ref{characterization} and Theorem~\ref{thm:optimal E}.
+In particular, in the uncertain volatility model introduced by \cite{ALP95} and \cite{Lyons95}, when the payoff function of a real option is of the put option type, we provide complete characterizations of not only {\it all} the equilibrium strategies, but also the {\it best} one among them, under appropriate conditions; see Proposition~\ref{characterization} and Theorem~\ref{thm:optimal E}.
 It demonstrates explicitly the effect of ambiguity attitude: the more ambiguity-averse, the more eager to stop---so as to withdraw from the uncertain environment.